IlyaFaer/energoton_py/README.md

 <u>Example 3</u>: You have a microservice, which solves queued tasks (scraping, aggregation, etc.).
 As tasks are monotonous, you know their cost, so, with energoton, you can make the service work smarter by ordering tasks, instead of going through them blindly.

-So, shortly, energotons are abstract enough for a wide range of tasks - if there is planning, energotons will give you a shoulder.
+So, shortly, energotons are abstract enough for a wide range of tasks - if there is planning, they'll will give you a shoulder.

 **Curious, is it an AI?**
 No. You don't need to train it, only load tasks and workers data.
 You're free to connect any AI to it as a secondary system though.